corp-se-hackathon-2025/.github/README.md

 As part of this process you should think about the tools you're using and what expectations you have about them.
 Do you expect to be able to build a UI in Agent mode?
 Or do you expect there's no way it can get you there?
 Is Copilot a peer programmer or a pair programmer?

 You'll use the excercise of coming up with a project and implementing it as a team as the catalyst for your learning.
-And at the end people can present their applications - working or not - and tell us about the lessons they learning using our tools.
+And at the end people can present their applications - working or not - and tell us about the lessons they learned using our tools.

 ## 📅 Hackathon Schedule